aleph2c/c_beachhead/README.md

 try remove
 ```

+This is what you will have after you have landed your C beachhead:

 ![image](./images/c_layout.svg)

-To use this project follow these steps:
+To use this project follow these steps (detailed instructions available in the Quick Start section):

 - Install prerequisites in the WSL2 and in "VS Code" (see next section)
 - Use this template repo to create your own repo